LiveNT-Team/LiveNT-Code-Bot/readme.md

-# Discord Bot ORM Template
+# LiveNT Code Bot

-Hello!
-This template suggests a python bot design with using SQLAlchemy for access to database.
+This is powerful bot for discord.

 ## Technologies